Chillwind132/AutoScreenshots_ARS/README.md

 ## Usage

-* Populate the [list_urls.txt] with the list of URLs to be converted according to the sample format.
+* Populate the [list_urls.txt] with the list of URLs to be converted according to the sample format
-* Run AutoScreenshots_ARS.py
+* Run "AutoScreenshots_ARS.py"